CloudFormation and Terraform for Harness - Adding Infrastructure Provisioners

 By integrating this process into your deployment pipelines across all environments, you can effectively scale end-to-end automation and gain cost benefits for all dev and engineering teams.

-Over the past year, we’ve consistently heard from customers that AWS CloudFormation and HashiCorp Terraform are the new standards; as a result, integration with Harness Continuous Delivery Platform is a “no brainer.”
+Over the past year, we've consistently heard from customers that AWS CloudFormation and HashiCorp Terraform are the new standards; as a result, integration with the Harness Software Delivery Platform is a "no brainer."